PaddlePaddle/PaddleSpeech/examples/ljspeech/tts3/README.md

 ### Get MFA Result and Extract
 We use [MFA](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) to get durations for fastspeech2.
-You can download from here [ljspeech_alignment.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/LJSpeech-1.1/ljspeech_alignment.tar.gz), or train your own MFA model reference to [mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/mfa) of our repo.
+You can download from here [ljspeech_alignment.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/LJSpeech-1.1/ljspeech_alignment.tar.gz), or train your MFA model reference to [mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/mfa) of our repo.

 ## Get Started
 Assume the path to the dataset is `~/datasets/LJSpeech-1.1`.